User’s API

 Example scenario:

-1. Frontend thread takes a timestamp, then sleeps before pushing to the queue.
+1. Frontend thread takes a timestamp at the very start of logging, then becomes delayed (preempted, blocked, processing slowly, etc.) before pushing to the queue.

 2. Backend thread takes timestamp now() and subtracts the grace period, reads queues up to the adjusted now(), and writes the logs.

-3. Frontend thread wakes up and pushes to the queue.
+3. Frontend thread wakes up and pushes the message with its already-recorded timestamp to the queue.

 4. Backend thread reads and writes the delayed timestamp, resulting in an out-of-order log.

-Setting log_timestamp_ordering_grace_period to zero disables strict timestamp ordering.
+Setting log_timestamp_ordering_grace_period to zero disables this grace-period delay.

 bool wait_for_queues_to_empty_before_exit = true